James Erskine (Royal Navy officer): Senior command

 Promoted to rear admiral on 18 January 1886, Erskine became Junior Naval Lord under the third Gladstone ministry in February 1886 but left office six months later when the Government fell.
 He became Senior Officer, Coast of Ireland Station, with his flag in the battleship HMS Triumph, in 1888.
 Promoted to vice admiral on 14 February 1892, he significantly extended Venlaw that year adding an extra storey and a large south wing and turret.

 Erskine became Commander-in-Chief, North America and West Indies Station, with his flag in the cruiser HMS Crescent, in May 1895.
 Appointed a Knight Commander of the Order of the Bath on 22 June 1897 and promoted to full admiral on 23 August 1897, he joined a commission established to deal with fishing claims on the French Islands of Saint Pierre and Miquelon in August 1898.

 Erskine was appointed First and Principal Naval Aide-de-Camp to the King on 20 April 1901, promoted to Admiral of the Fleet on 3 October 1902 and installed as Deputy Lieutenant of Peeblesshire on 25 February 1907.
 He retired in December 1908 and died at his home, Venlaw in Peeblesshire, on 25 July 1911, aged 72.

 Family

-In 1885, Erskine married Margaret Eliza Constable, daughter of Reverend John Constable; they had one son and one daughter.
+In 1885, Erskine married Margaret Eliza Constable, daughter of Reverend John Constable.
+They had one son, Commander David Victor Fairfax Erskine of the Royal Navy, and one daughter, Izmé Veronica Doreen Erskine.
+Their daughter served in the Women's Royal Naval Service in the First World War, founded the first Girl Guide group in Scotland, and worked for charitable causes, including housing former prisoners.